expo/fyi/bumping-ios-build-number.md

    - **If you are building a bare React Native app**

-     Enter your project settings (left click on project name) and increase the _Build_ value under _General -> Identity_ section.
+     In Xcode, enter your project settings (left click on project name) and increase the _Build_ value under _General -> Identity_ section.

      [<img src="./assets/bumping-ios-build-number/01b-bumping-in-xcode.png" width="800" />](./assets/bumping-ios-build-number/01b-bumping-in-xcode.png)